rick-r/marriage-figaro-norway/captions.md

 perché tanto ti spiace
 la più comoda stanza del palazzo.

-"I don't get it.
-Do you have any idea how much these things cost?"
+I don't get it.
+Do you have any idea how much these things cost?
-"I don't get it.
-Why wouldn't you want the best caravan on location?"
+I don't get it.
+Why wouldn't you want the best caravan on location?

 Perch'io son la Susanna,
 e tu sei pazzo.
-"Because you're an idiot"
+Because you're an idiot
 (callback/response.
 Do you have any idea that you're an idiot?/  why wouldn't you want to just shut up now.)
 (could be literal?)